britram/rains-prototype/draft-trammell-rains-protocol.md

     with a higher validUntil value.
 If so, the section with the highest validUntil value is returned.
 If not, it:
-  - knows that the received shard, pshard, or zone is still the most recent one and a 200 notification message is returned.
+  - knows that the received shard, pshard, or zone is still the most recent one and a 200 notification message containing the hash value of the section is returned.
   If not, it:
 - determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy.
 If so, it prepares to